tutorcruncher/timecruncher/_posts/2015-04-07-the-tutor-awards.md

 ---
 layout: post
-title:  The Tutor Awards - 9th July
+title:  "The Tutor Awards - 9th July"
 permalink: the-tutor-awards
 ---
 ###

 # The National Tutoring Awards ceremony will be held in the Attlee Room of
 the House of Lords on  9th  July  and presented by Gerard Kelly, former Editor of The Times Education Supplement.
 Sp  onsored by [ Education Quizzes ](http://m.educationquizzes.com/) .